scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         should have looked at horizontal ones, looking at no hints when it should have looked at vertical ones.
 The result was that vertical edges weren't found.
-    -   FontForge had problems reading in lone bdf fonts with strange encodings.
+    -   websharpstudios had problems reading in lone bdf fonts with strange encodings.
     -   Cleaned up print behavior slightly on systems without ghostview
     -   Find Problems would not always stop immediately after pressing